redwebcreation/heavy-nest-archive/README.md

 ```

 By default, the proxy will use Let's Encrypt to generate (and re-generate) SSL certificates, but you may want to use
-self-signed certificates for testing :
+self-signed certificates for testing as you can not use Let's Encrypt to secure localhost. :

 ````bash
 hez proxy run --self-signed
 ````

-> You can not use Let's Encrypt to secure localhost.

-By default the ports used, and the SSL strategy is defined in your configuration file :
+By default, the ports used, and the SSL strategy is defined in your configuration file :

 ```yaml
 proxy: